jalgoarena/jalgoarena.github.io/hugo/content/blog/microservices.md

 monolithic applications - dealing with complexity and possibility to scale our software to meet the ever growing needs.

-Now, we need to know that microservices are not equal - I do not think there is already community approved single definition of microservice - and still there is many misleading or just wrongs ones around.
+Now, you need to realise that microservice definitions are not equal - I do not think there is already community approved single definition of microservice - and yet there is still many misleading or just wrong ones around.

 Foremost I would like to avoid following concepts of distributed monolith - where instead of dealing with single process you divide your app to parts which are still tightly coupled although they are distributed